simplygenius/atmos/README.md

 To clean it all up:

 ```
-# Applies flag to allow deleting empty buckets to existing resources
+# Applies flag to allow deleting empty buckets to existing resources.
+By
+# default, this step is only required for non-development environments, but
+# doesn't hurt to use it for them too
 TF_VAR_force_destroy_buckets=true atmos -e dev apply

 # Destroys all non-bootstrap resources create by atmos